 Your Action Steps

-Find your response deadline immediately.
-Look at the court papers you were served with for a date by which you must respond.
-If you cannot find it, call the court clerk's office — the phone number is on the paperwork or you can search for your county court online.
-Courts typically require a response within 20–30 days, but this varies by state.
-Missing this deadline can result in an automatic default judgment against you.
+Look at your court papers for a date by which you must respond.
+If you cannot find it, call the court clerk’s office — the phone number is on the paperwork.
+Courts typically require a response within 20–30 days.
+Missing this deadline results in an automatic default judgment against you.

-Contact a legal aid office as soon as possible.
-Free legal help is available through the Legal Services Corporation (LSC).
-Visit lawhelp.org to find legal aid near you.
-You can also call your local bar association for referral to pro bono attorneys who handle medical debt cases.
-Even a brief consultation can help you understand your options and avoid costly mistakes.
+Free legal help is available through the Legal Services Corporation.
+Visit lawhelp.org to find legal aid near you, or call your local bar association for pro bono attorney referrals.
+Even a brief consultation can help you avoid costly mistakes.
+Fewer than 10% of defendants in debt collection lawsuits have representation (Pew, 2024) — getting help puts you ahead.

 Find free legal aid in your area.
 The Legal Services Corporation funds civil legal aid programs in every state.